 Shropshire was recently designated as one of England´s three remaining rural idylls.
 The delightful scenery of the county depends almost entirely on what lies beneath.
 For aeons Shropshire was the setting for violent upheaval and, as the land mass slowly moved from south, the mineral rich Stiperstones and the Long Mynd just above Bishops Castle came into being.

-Shropshire may be one of the countries quiest counties but don’t be deceived- there´s still plenty to see and do.
+Shropshire may be one of the countries quietest counties but don’t be deceived- there´s still plenty to see and do.
 Shropshire has over 90 places to visit – historic houses and castles with beautiful gardens, the famous Ironbridge Gorge, and several National Trust properties nearby, including Powis Castle and Attingham Hall.

 There is also fabulous walking in Shropshire, especially in the encircling South Shropshire Hills, and Offa´s Dyke is just down the road.
-The hills around Bishops castle are a designated Area of Outstanding Natural Beauty (AONB).
+The hills around Bishops Castle are a designated Area of Outstanding Natural Beauty (AONB).